madmurphy/libconfini/MAN.md

 ~~~~~~~~~~~~~

-Keys appearing before any section path belong to a virtual _root_ node, as the key `foo` in the following example:
+Keys appearing before any section path belong to a virtual _root_ node (with an empty string as path), as the key `foo` in the following example:

 ~~~~~~~~~~~~~~~~~~~{.ini}